Legendary Tendulkar receives best Laureus sporting moment

 "And this is a reminder of how powerful a sport is and what magic it does to our lives.
 Even now when I watch that it has stayed with me."
 Becker then asked Tendulkar to share the emotions he felt at that time and the Indian legend put in perspective how important it was for him to hold that trophy.

 He also shared the impact the revolutionary South African leader Nelson Mandela had on him.
-He met hin when he was just 19 years old.
+Tendulkar met him when he was just 19 years old.
 "His hardship did not affect his leadership.
 Out of many messages he left, the most important I felt was that sport has got the power to unite everyone.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)